gszauer/MinimalGameSystems/Animation/README.md

-# Animation
+# Minimal Game Animation

-This library is intended to be a simple, easy to use animation library that's easy to integrate into any project.
-The library was designed for, but is not limited to character animation.
-The code does not provide anything outside of animation.
-There is no file loading, dependancy on any external libraries, external headers, etc...
-There are a few instances of ```new``` and ```delete```, but they should be easy to replace if needed.

-The goal of this library is simplicity, to provide a minimal surface API for animation.
-The code here aims to be easy and intuitive by providing a minimal API to interact with.
-For basic animations, you only need two class, ```Animation::State``` and ```Animation::Data```.
-Aside from the core classes, utilities for skinning and animation blending are also provided.

-The readability of the logic for many of these functions suffers from trying to keep the API as small as possible.
-For an in depth guide to animation programming that covers all of the techniques implemented here check out my book [Hands-On C++ Game Animation Programming](https://animationprogramming.com).
-The following files are provided
+This is intended to be a simple, easy to use character animation library.
+What makes this a _character animation library_ and not a _generic animation_ library?
+The data structures make an assumption that the target of animation data is a transform hierarchy.
+Tracks don't have a generic way to bind to values, they are always assumed to be bound to transoform objects.

+The library was designed to have as few files as possible, the runtime consists of only three files.
+The code is self contained, support functions like matrix multiplications are written in-line when possible.
+The runtime API is designed to be small and easy to digest, the classes present the smallest set of functions needed to work.

+The following files make up the minimal animation library:

 * ```AnimationData[.h, .cpp]``` - **required** - Contains ```Animation::Data```, analogous to an animation clip.
 * ```AnimationState[.h, .cpp]``` - **required** - Contains ```Aniamtion::State```, analogous to an animated pose.
-* ```AnimationHelpers[.h, .cpp]``` - **required** - Contains helper functions that can be used as is or replaced by more specialized implementations.
+* ```AnimationInternal[.h, .cpp]``` - **required** - Contains helper functions that can be used as is or replaced by more specialized implementations.
-* ```AnimationBuilder[.h, .cpp]``` - **optional** - Contains verbose classes and conversion functions that make authoring ```Animation::Data``` and ```Animation::State``` intuitive.
+* ```AnimationBuilder[.h, .cpp]``` - **optional** - Contains verbose classes and conversion functions that make authoring ```Animation::Data``` intuitive.
 Intended to be used by conversion tools, not the runtime.
 * ```AnimationBlend[.h, .cpp]``` - **optional** - Contains code to blend animations smoothly.
-* ```AnimationSkin[.h, .cpp]``` - **optional** - Contains code to skin meshes using ```Animation::State```.
+* ```AnimationSkin[.h, .cpp]``` - **optional** - Contains code to skin meshes using descriptors and an ```Animation::State```.
+* ```AnimationSerializer[.h, .cpp]``` - **optional** - Contains code to serialie and deserialise ```Animation::State``` and ```Aniamtion::Data```

+For basic animations, you only need two class, ```Animation::State``` and ```Animation::Data```.
+Both of these classes have a dependancy on ```Animation::Helpers```, a namespace which contains helper functions for math and memory allocation.

+Animations clips and tracks are both represented by the ```Aniamtion::Data``` class, which makes authoring animations clips difficult.
+To address this, the ```Animation::Builder``` namespace contains easy to use classes for _Clips_ and _Tracks_ which are convertable to ```Animation::Data``` objects.
+Animation data and animation state can be serialized or deserialized using functions in the ```Animation::Serializer``` namespace.

+A reference skinning implementation is provided in the ```Aniamtion::Skin``` namespace.
+This is a software skinning implementation which maps vertex data using descriptors or views.
+Using these descriptors allows the skinning function to deform a mesh regardless of how it's data is stored.
+Animation blendin is also provided trough the ```Animation::Blend``` function which does linear blending between two poses in local space.

+Much of the provided code's readability suffers from trying to keep the API as small as possible.
+For an in depth guide to animation programming that covers all the techniques implemented here, check out my book [Hands-On C++ Game Animation Programming](https://animationprogramming.com).

-# Helpers
+# Animation::Internal

-The ```AnimationState[.h, .cpp]``` files contains helper function.
-These helper functions wrap functionality that is already available (and probably better implemented) in the standard library.
-The intention with this was to provide a central place for all standard library functions so they can be re-implemented with more appropriate versions.
+The internal namespace contains math and memory related functions.
+If you want to use a custom allocator, re-implement ```Animation::Internal::Allocate``` and ```Animation::Internal::Free```.
+The ```Animation::Internall``` namespace contains the following math related functions:

+* ```Animation::Internal::Fmod``` - A simple implementation of ```float fmod(float x, float y)```, the c library version is not used.
+* ```Animation::Internal::FloatCompare``` - Uses a small epsilon value to compare two floating point numbers.
+The default epsilon value is ```0.000001f```.
+* ```Animation::Internal::InvSqrt``` - A [fast inverse square root](https://en.wikipedia.org/wiki/Fast_inverse_square_root) method used to normalize vectors and quaternions.
+The implementation could be replaced with ```1/sqrt(x)```

-# State And Data
+# Animation::State And Animation::Data

 This library breaks animation down into two key concepts, **animation state** and **animation data**.
 Data is static, it does not change.
 State is driven by data, it's volatile and changes.

 Animation data is analogous to an animation clip.
-It contains frames, the frames make tracks and the tracks move components of transforms.
+It contains tracks, the tracks contain frames and when sampled this data animates the components of transforms.

 Animation state is analogous to the Pose of an animation.
 An animation clip is typically sampled into a pose.
-Animation state is that, it holds the same information as a pose.
+Animation state holds the same information as a pose, think of animation state as a snapshot of animation data at some point in time.

 Troughout the rest of this document, animation data will be used interchangably with animation clip and animation state will be used interchangably with pose.

 ## Animation::Data

 In a more straight forward animation system, animation data is represented by several classes.
-In my [book](https://animationprogramming.com) I break this down into the following classes:
+In my [book](https://animationprogramming.com) I break animation data down into the following classes:

-* __[Frame](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/Frame.h)__ Encodes a value at a given time.
+* __[```Frame```](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/Frame.h)__ Encodes a value at a given time.
 Also contains tangents for cubic interpolation.
 You can interpolate between two frames
-* __[Track](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/Track.h)__ A track is made up of multiple frames.
+* __[```Track```](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/Track.h)__ A track is made up of multiple frames.
 You can have different types of tracks like scalar, vector or quaternion tracks.
 Sampling a track results in the data type of the track
-* __[TransformTrack](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/TransformTrack.h)__ A transform track is made up of multiple Tracks.
+* __[```TransformTrack```](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/TransformTrack.h)__ A transform track is made up of multiple Tracks.
 It maps tracks to joints.
 Each joint can have three tracks: position, rotation and scale.
 Sampling a TransformTrack will always result in a Transform object.
-* __[Clip](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/Clip.h)__ A clip, such as "waling" is made up of multiple transform tracks.
+* __[```Clip```](https://github.com/gszauer/GameAnimationProgramming/blob/master/AllChapters/Code/Clip.h)__ A clip, such as "waling" is made up of multiple transform tracks.
 Each TransformTrack describes the motion of one joint over time.
 An animation clip describes the motion of multiple joints, a skeleton over time.
 A clip samples into a Pose.

 In this animation system, all of that data still exists, it's just all packed into one compact class.
 The ```Animation::Data``` class contains the following members: